openshift/installer/docs/dev/bootstrap_services.md

 * A service adds an entry when a stage of the service starts.
 An example of a service stage is the cvo-bootstrap stage of the bootkube service.
 During that stage, the cluster-version-operator renders its manifests.
 * A service adds an entry when a stage of the service ends.
 This is similar to the entry added when a service ends, including having a result and error information if applicable.
+* A service adds an entry when a pre- or post-command starts.
+* A service adds en entry when a pre- or post-command ends.
+This is similar to the entry added when a service ends, including having a result and error information if applicable.

 ##### Managing Service Records in a Service #####